molware/molware.github.io/piko/exampleSite/content/blog/1-Building_A_Homelab.md

 The foundation for our homelab environment will likely be a single Windows desktop environment, a single linux desktop environment, and a single headless linux environment.
 This can run on 4GB of memory in theory but performance would not be ideal.
 I suggest at least 8GB of hardware memory for a nice smooth running homelab.
 I personally run 16GB minimum on my laptops and 32GB on my homelab virtualization server, but I did start out with 4GB and scaled my way up as I expanded.

+### Storage Requirements
+You should ensure that you have adequate storage for your virtual machines.
+Each Windows VM should be at least 40 GB in size, but yout Linux virtual machines can likely get away with 20GB.
+Containers can be pretty small, I tend to start with 10 GB and upscale as needed depending on what applications are running in them.

+For a type 2 hypervisor I'd recommend having 500 GB total between your OS and the virtual machines you'd like to store.
+Obviously, the more storage you have the better.
+For a type 1 hypervisor 256 GB will work but again the more storage the better, but work with what you have available

 ### Software
 ---
 Nowadays we have tons of options for virtualization software that will help us to build the foundation for our homelab.
 These options are generally split into two categories: Type 1 and Type 2 hypervisors.